wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

   Finish
 {% endhighlight %}

-A dependency cycle can be identified as follows: transaction 2 writes A after transaction 1 reads it.
+A dependency cycle exists between the two transactions.
+Transaction 2 writes A after transaction 1 reads it.
 Meanwhile, transaction 1 writes B after transaction 2 writes it.
-In the example, both the read phase and the write phase are atomic.
-The serializability may still not be guaranteed if another transaction commits in-between.
+In the example, both the read phase and the write phase are atomic, as they are not interleaved with any conflicting operations from another transaction.
+The serializability, however, can still not be guaranteed if another transaction commits in-between.

 ### Racing Writes